-As an alternative, Halle (1973; fn 1) suggests that only those items undergoing "nonproductive" word formation rules are eligible for the feature [-Lexical Insertion], all others being marked [+Lexical Insertion] by default.
+As an alternative, Halle (1973; fn 1) suggests an that only those items undergoing "nonproductive" word formation rules are eligible for the feature [-Lexical Insertion], all others being marked [+Lexical Insertion] by default.
 Hetzron (1975), arguing against Halle's first proposal, comes to the same conclusion: gaps arise in unproductive corners of the grammar.
 Many later authors have adopted some form of Halle's second proposal (e.g., Albright 2003, 2009, Anderson 2010, Baronian 2005, Hudson 2000, Maiden and O'Neill 2010, Pullum and Wilson 1977), linking lexical gaps to unproductivity (though putting forth divergent accounts of the factors contributing to productivity).
 We too endorse Halle's second proposal.
 But since words and rules do not wear their (un)productivity on their sleeves, we employ a model of linguistic processing, and more specifically, upon one of the consequences of this model, the Tolerance Principle (Yang 2005, 2016).
-This principle predicts, on strictly numerical grounds, whether or not a linguistic generalization will be encoded as productive by the child learner.
+This principle predicts, on strictly numerical grounds, to predict whether or not a linguistic generalization will be encoded as productive by the child learner.
 Under our account, lexical gaps arise in precisely those linguistic contexts for which the Tolerance Principle identifies no productive generalizations.

-In the following section, we summarize the key features of the Tolerance Principle and how it is applied to the problem of productivity in language acquisition.
-Lexical gaps are a logical consequence of the Tolerance Principle in language acquisition, and as we will see, is closely related to the notion of competition in morphology, the central theme of the present volume.
+In the following section, we outline the Tolerance Principle and its predictions for lexical gaps, including a discussion of how they are related to the notion of competition in morphology, the theme of the present volume.
 We then provide case studies of lexical gaps in three languages.
 Note that our goal, in each case study, is to predict the linguistic contexts in which gaps arise, defining those contexts using distributional, and where available, behavioral, evidence.
 However, unlike some prior work (e.g., Albright 2003, Hudson 2000, Pertsova 2016), we do not attempt to predict exactly which complex words will be judged ineffable.
 We adopt this more modest goal due to our suspicion that ineffability of individual forms is synchronically arbitrary (see, e.g., Baerman 2008 on defectivity in Russian verbs), and as we show in section 3, the failure of an existing, explicit model of gaps making predictions at the word level.
 Furthermore, we do not model actuation or change of lexical gaps, or the strategies speakers use to compensate for gaps (e.g., periphrasis), though these represent fruitful topics for future work.